Selfship Q&A

 What do people in your f/o's universe think of your relationship?
 Positively?
 Negatively?
 Do they make any assumptions about the two of you?

-Well, this kind of goes without saying, but everybody else feels very negatively about it-or at least what they know about it.
+Well, this kind of goes without saying, but everybody else feels very negatively toward what they know of the situation.
 In their minds, April is missing, dead or alive.
 The fact especially haunts Rachel (April’s new friend).
 The counselors-Ginny especially-are desperate to save or find April.

 Does your F/O trap you in their world, or do you willingly crawl into their web?